VictoryR/DB-Homework/hw_17. Хранимые процедуры/readme.md

     delimiter $$
     use `otus`$$
-    create procedure get_statistic_new (in matchYear char(4), IN matchTournament int, in orderBy char(20), in orderSort char(4), in pagerOffer int, IN pagerLimit int)
+    create procedure get_statistic_new (
+        in matchYear char(4),
+        in matchTournament int,
+        in orderBy char(20),
+        in orderSort char(4),
+        in pagerOffer int,
+        in pagerLimit int
+    )
     begin
         set @query = CONCAT('
             select
             m.rival_name as rivalName,
             count(
-            CASE
+            case
-                    WHEN m.rival_score > m.score THEN  m.id
+                    when m.rival_score > m.score then  m.id
-                END) as lostMatches,
+                end) as lostMatches,
             sum(m.rival_score) as rivalScore,
             sum(m.score) as score
             from matches_new m